 Cassinelli is a Google Certified Innovator and has presented at local and national library and technology conferences, including IntegratED, Northwest Council for Computer Education (NCCE), International Society of Technology in Education conference (ISTE), EdTechTeam Google Summits, and Oregon Association of School Libraries (OASL).

 She is the author of the book, Inspiring Curiosity: The Librarian’s Guide to Inquiry-Based Learning (to be published by ISTE, May 2018).

 During my very first blog post, titled “Seeking the Answer” I share:

 One of my favorite quotes is “We learn more by looking for the answer to a question and not finding it than we do from learning the answer itself ” (Lloyd Alexander).
 This blog represents my vision and quest for NOT discovering the answer – but probing the questions about the power of educational technology which hopefully will lead to newer and more fascinating questions to ponder.

-Please drop me a line at colette (dot) cassinelli (at) gmail (dot) com or colette (at) edtechvision (dot) org.
+Please drop me a line at colette (dot) cassinelli (at) gmail (dot) com or on Twitter

 Note: This blog contains my own ideas and does not reflect any position or statement by my employer.
-While I often present workshops about VoiceThread and Google Apps for Education, I am not a paid consultant or employee.
+While I often present workshops using G Suite for Education, Canvas, Adobe, and TechSmith tools, I am not a paid consultant or employee.